 How to get an internship

 If you want to get a head start on career experience, you’ll probably want to apply for internships.
 While getting this process started can be overwhelming, there are plenty of resources both on and off campus that can help.

 In addition to helping place you in on-campus jobs, the Career Center also helps students find off-campus opportunities and internships.

 People often overlook this aspect of the Career Center and get left in the dust when it comes to finding the perfect summer internship.
-To avoid making a mistake, look early and often at the Career Center listings as they update throughout the year.
+To avoid making this mistake, look early and often at the Career Center listings throughout the school year.

 In addition to on-campus resources, a simple online search can go a long way.
 You can search

 for job opportunities from your dorm with websites like internships.com and WayUp.com.
 Also, depending on the type of internship, you can begin searching and filling out internship applications straight from the website.
-Be sure to give the company a phone call to not only ensure they received you materials, but to let them know you’re interested.
+Be sure to give the company a phone call to not only ensure it received your materials, but to let current employees know you’re interested.

-When you know what internship you want, you just have to submit a résumé and cover letter.
+When you know what internship you want, you’ll have to submit a resume and cover letter.
 You can find free templates for both online.
 All you have to do is pop your information in and make sure it looks professional.
 There are also design classes and LinkedIn Learning tutorials to help you create your own.
 If that’s not your style, you can always befriend an on-campus designer.